jjyr/roast2d/README.md

 ## Features

-- Poor man's ECS, no archetype, just a little bit ECS to improve the composition ability
+- [Poor man's ECS][poor-man-ecs], no archetype, just a little bit ECS to improve the composition ability
 - Simple physics and collision
 - [LDTK][LDTK] editor integration
 - Multi-platform (via SDL2 and WebAssembly)